nautobot/nautobot/nautobot/docs/installation/services.md

 WantedBy=multi-user.target
 ```

-### Nautobot Worker Service
+### Nautobot Worker Services

 !!! note
     Prior to version 1.1.0, Nautobot utilized RQ as the primary background task worker.
 As of Nautobot 1.1.0, RQ is now *deprecated* and has been replaced with Celery.
 RQ will still work, but will be removed in a future release.
 Please [migrate your deployment to utilize Celery as documented below](#migrating-to-celery-from-rq).

-Next, we will setup the `systemd` unit for the Celery worker.
+Next, we will setup the `systemd` unit for the Celery and Celery beat workers.
 Copy and paste the following into `/etc/systemd/system/nautobot-worker.service`:

 ```
 [Unit]